konstantink83/kmp-codelabs/giphy-app-2-en.md

     }
 }
 ```
-And will pass it in `SharedFactory`:
+And will pass it to `SharedFactory`:
 ```swift
 AppComponent.factory = SharedFactory(
     settings: AppleSettings(delegate: UserDefaults.standard),